T

 museum

-• Purchase your Museum Island Pass here or online in advance.
+• Purchase your Museum Island pass here for access to multiple sites.

 2. Morning